Translation-invariant functional clustering on COVID-19 deaths adjusted on population risk factors: Investigating geographical disparities for

 \subsection{Clustering of the regions}

 Clustering is performed by considering a number of clusters between one and ten.
 Selecting the number of clusters is still a difficult task in nonparametric mixtures.
 Indeed, despite recent works \citep{kasahara2014non,kwon2019estimation} presenting elegant methods for selecting the number of clusters based on the constraint of linear independence between the univariate densities required for model identifiability \citep{allman2009identifiability}, these methods require large samples to perform well (see Section~5 of \citet{kwon2019estimation}).
-Because we only have 78 regions, we cannot use these methods and thus select the number of clusters by looking for an elbow in the values of the smoothed log-likelihood.
-These values are presented in Table~\ref{tab:loglike}; we focus on the five-clusters partition (note that the difference of $\ell(\hat\lambda_L;L)$ obtained with consecutive $L$ is greater than 17 if $L<5$, otherwise these differences are less than 13; however other number of clusters could be considered).
+Alternatively, \citet{DuRoy2021clustering} proposed a model selection approach that considers a discretization of each variable $\hat{\xi}_{ij}$ into bins B and a BIC penalization of the resulting log-likelihood.
+To ensure a consistent estimation of the number of components, the number of bins needs to tends to infinity at an appropriate rate.
+As suggested by the authors, we consider that $B=[n^{1/6}]$ and the bounds of the bins are defined by the empirical quantiles of $\hat{\xi}_{ij}$.
+The approach permits to select $K=4$ clusters thus corresponding in the first an elbow in the values of the smoothed log-likelihood that are presented in Table~\ref{tab:loglike}.
+Note that a second elbow occurs and suggests that a partition into seven clusters is also of interest.
+In the following, we provide the interpretation of the clustering output into 4 clusters.

+Figure~\ref{fig:ACPmap1} represents the regions in the first PCA map computed from the $\xi_1,\ldots,\xi_n$ and it indicates the partition with colors (Table~\ref{tab:labels} presented in Appendix~\ref{app:tablabels} gives the relation between the ID of the regions and their names).
+Hence, it shows that the estimated partition provides no overlapping cluster in the space of the translation-invariant wavelet frame adjusted with the population risk factors.
+Moreover, to investigate the within-class homogeneity between the curves adjusted by the population risk factors, Table~\ref{tab:dwtdist} presents, for each class $k$ and $\ell$, the mean of DTW distances between each curve belonging to class $k$ and each curve belonging to class $\ell$ (\emph{i.e.,} $\sum_{\{i: z_{ik}=1\}}\sum_{\{i': z_{i'\ell}=1\}} DTW(W_i(t)/\widehat{\nu}(X_i^\top\widehat{\gamma}),W_{i'}(t)/\widehat{\nu}(X_{i'}^\top\widehat{\gamma}))/n_kn_\ell$, where $n_k=\sum_{i=1}^n z_{ik}$).